 Credit recovery for students returning to Dominican is a competency-based remediation program that takes the place of summer school.
-If a student fails no more than four semesters, in all courses, for the year, she will be permitted to return to Dominican provided she removes the deficiencies in credit recovery.
+If a student fails no more than four semesters, in all Carnegie courses, for the year, she will be permitted to return to Dominican provided she removes the deficiencies in credit recovery.
 All failures, including one-semester courses, must be remediated in Dominican's credit recovery program, unless the student is not returning to Dominican.
+Students not returning to Dominican should contact their new school for credit recovery policies.

 Eighth-grade students earning an "F" for the year in Algebra I or English I must repeat the entire course at Dominican in lieu of attending credit recovery.
 Eighth-grade students earning a "D" for the year in Algebra I or English I have the option of repeating the course at Dominican or continuing their program of studies.
+No student in any other class is allowed to repeat a course already completed at Dominican, regardless of the grade earned.

 A student required to attend the credit recovery program will receive an "I" on her fourth quarter report card for the semester(s) that she has merited an "F".
-Once she has completed credit recovery, the "I" will be replaced with a grade based on both her schoolyear grade and her credit recovery grade.
+Once she has completed credit recovery, the "I" will be replaced with a grade based on both her school-year grade and her credit recovery grade.
 Quarter averages will remain the same; however, semester grades will reflect her new average based on her school-year grades and her credit recovery grades.
 The post credit recovery semester grades are the ones that will be reported to the Louisiana Department of Education for TOPS grade point average calculation.
 Students recovering credits in grades 8, 9,10, and 11 must complete and pass all credit recovery classes in order to return to St. Mary's Dominican High School in the fall.
-Students recovering credits in twelfth grade must complete and pass all credit recovery classes in order to receive her St. Mary's Dominican High School diploma.
+Students recovering credits in twelfth grade must complete and pass all credit recovery classes in order to receive their St. Mary's Dominican High School diplomas.

 The credit recovery program targets skills and content necessary for competency in a course.
 As a result, a student will concentrate on material she has not mastered in a class.
 To determine her grade after the completion of credit recovery, grades from material specific to a failed semester will be averaged and assigned a letter grade.
 This new grade will be averaged with the grade of the failed semester to calculate the new semester grade.
 Any student who successfully completes her credit recovery course will pass the course.
+Any student enrolled in math and/or English credit recovery classes will be placed automatically in the Learning Center for the first quarter of the following year.
+The student will adhere to the policies and procedures of the Learning Center.

-D. 8th Grade Non-Carnegie
+D. 8th Grade Non-Carnegie Courses